On normal Seshadri stratifications: Gorenstein property

 \begin{proof} Since $\dim X=3$, we consider the weighted projective spaces $\mathbb{P}(\mathbf{a})$ with $\mathbf{a}=(a_0,a_1,a_2,a_3)$ where $a_0\leq a_1\leq a_2\leq a_3$.
 Without loss of generality, we assume that the weights $\mathbf{a}$ are normalized, that is to say,

-By Theorem \ref{Thm:Gorenstein}, the algebra $R$ is Gorenstein.
+{ The algebra $R$ is Gorenstein because it is a local complete intersection algebra, note that the ideal is generated by a regular sequence.
+(Alternatively, one can also refer to Theorem \ref{Thm:Gorenstein}).
 It suffices to consider those weighted projective spaces which are Gorenstein.
-For weighted projective spaces with normalized weights, being Gorenstein and being Fano are equivalent, hence by \cite[Example 8.3.3, Exercise 8.3.2]{CLS}, $\mathbb{P}(\mathbf{a})$ is Gorenstein if and only if
+For weighted projective spaces with normalized weights, being Gorenstein and being Gorenstein-Fano are equivalent, hence by \cite[Example 8.3.3, Exercise 8.3.2]{CLS}, $\mathbb{P}(\mathbf{a})$ is Gorenstein if and only if

 It is not hard to see that there are only 14 of them (see also \cite[Table 1]{DS}) with